goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/1-intro/_index.md

 ![code-server terminal](../../images/vscode-terminal.png)

+Read the [Visual Studio Code Server introduction](../../vscode-intro/), to learn more about how to create and edit files, and to work with the Terminal.

 Congrats, you now have a shell terminal on your Ansible Tower node 1.
 From here you run commands or access the other hosts in your lab environment if the lab task requires it.